Grand Duchess Maria Pavlovna of Russia (1890–1958): World War I, revolution and second marriage

 At the outbreak of the war, Grand Duchess Maria Pavlovna trained as a nurse.
 With Princess Helen of Serbia, the grand duchess was sent to the northern front, at Instenburg in East Prussia, under command of General Paul von Rennenkampf.
-For bravery under airplane fire, she was awarded the St George medal.
+For bravery under airplane fire, she was awarded the George Medal.
 In 1915, after the Russian withdrawal from East Prussia, she took over a hospital at Pskov, where she worked as a nurse.
 For two and a half years, she treated and bandaged wounded soldiers and officers, even performing simple surgery herself.

 During the war, her relationship with her aunt improved, and she visited her regularly at the convent Elizabeth had established.
 Maria Pavlovna was at Pskov when she learned that Dmitri had participated in the murder of Grigori Rasputin on 17 December 1916; she was stunned.
 "For the first time in my life," she wrote, "my brother appeared to me an individual standing apart from me, and this feeling of unaccustomed estrangement made me shiver."
 Maria signed a letter along with other members of the Imperial family, begging Nicholas II to reverse his decision to exile Dmitri to the Persian front.